Employee Benefits and Compensation

 - Local hand harvest laborers who commute daily from their permanent residence, are paid on a piece rate basis in traditionally piece-rated occupations, and were engaged in agriculture less than thirteen weeks during the preceding calendar year.

-- Non-local minors, 16 years of age or under, who are hand harvesters, paid on a piece rate basis in traditionally piece-rated occupations, employed on the same farm as their parent, and paid the same piece rate as those over 16.
+- Non-local minors, 16 years of age or under, who are hand harvesters, paid on a piece rate basis in traditionally piece-rated occupations, employed on the same farm as their parents, and paid the same piece rate as those over 16.

 In addition to adherence to the FLSA and its exemptions, many employers engage in non-wage benefits packages or incentives to engage and retain their employees.
-Employee benefits are optional, non-wage compensation provided to employees in addition to their normal wage or salaries.
+Employee benefits are optional, non-wage compensation provided to employees in addition to their normal wages or salaries.
 These types of benefits may include group insurance (health, dental, vision, life etc.), disability income protection, retirement benefits, daycare, tuition reimbursement, sick leave, vacation (paid and non-paid), funding of education as well as flexible and alternative work arrangements.

 For the Agricultural Employer community, some types of benefits are more feasible than others given some of the seasonal and temporary nature of the work.